sictweb/web222/weeks/week03/README.md

 var item0 = arr[0]; // item0 is 1
 ```

-Unlike languages like C, a JavaScript `Array` can contain any type of data, including mixed types:
+Unlike languages such as C, a JavaScript `Array` can contain any type of data, including mixed types:

 ```js
 var list = [0, "1", "two", true];